DuPont Central Research: History

 Until recent years, a substantial portion of research was of an academic nature.
 This academic research was reflected in the general atmosphere of the organization.
 In the late 1960s, CRD established a program for recruiting postdoctoral fellows.
 These fellowships were generally for two years and had the expectation that the fellow would leave to an academic institution.
 Every year one or two DuPont scientists would take one year leaves of absence for university study and teaching.
 It was also accepted that every year a number of scientists would leave DuPont for academic positions and that several professors would join the staff permanently.
 A notable example was Richard Schrock, who left CRD for MIT and won the Nobel Prize for Chemistry.
 CRD was supported by numerous high-profile consultants who have made significant contributions to DuPont.
 Jack Roberts of Caltech and Speed Marvel each consulted for well over 50 years and provided a steady supply of well-trained chemists.
 Robert Grubbs, who shared the Nobel Prize with Schrock, consulted for many years.
 These academic connections were sources of new generations of CRD researchers.

 The scientific accomplishments of Theodore L. Cairns, William D. Phillips, Earl Muetterties, Howard E. Simmons, Jr., and George Parshall were recognized by their election to the National Academy of Sciences.

 CRD management fostered an open and collaborative style.
 At its founding, the division of labor in CRD was “management,” “bench chemists,” and “technicians,” with the management and bench chemists having separate but overlapped promotional tracks.
 Under the Hay Grade system of pay levels that was employed then and now, there were eight professional or promotional levels for the “bench chemists,” yet there was a single undistinguished title.
 This approach promoted interaction.

 The Hay Grades for those in management started higher and ended considerably higher, but there was significant overlap with the bench chemist levels.
-Thus it was not unusual for a supervisor or manager to have one or more scientists reporting to him (there were no females in management at this time) who were at higher pay levels than he was.
+Thus it was not unusual for a supervisor or manager to have one or more scientists reporting to him (there were no women in management at this time) who were at higher pay levels than he was.
 There was one reported instance where the supervisor never got to pass pay raises to the “bench chemist” because management didn't want to make him feel bad; the next level Manager who did pass on the pay notification said, “They didn’t care how I felt.”
 Titles explicitly tied to salary level were instituted in May, 1993, but the openness remains today as does the situation of Managers managing higher level scientists.